Army EOD troops participate in interagency exercise

 July 3, 2014

 FORT BELVOIR, Va.
-(July 3, 2014) -- Soldiers from the 55th Explosive Ordnance Disposal Company participated in Ravens Challenge, an inter-agency exercise hosted by the U.S. Department of Justice.
+(July 3, 2014) -- Soldiers from the 55th Explosive Ordnance Disposal Company participated in an interagency exercise hosted by the U.S. Department of Justice.

 According to Capt.
 David Watkins, commander of the 55th Explosive Ordnance Disposal Company, an EOD team from his company tackled numerous complex scenarios around the national capital region during the exercise.